 “I enjoy my time best when I’m in nature.
-Thus, I can't help but encompass elements from the environment in the jewelry I provide.”
+Thus, I can't help but encompass elements from the environment in the jewellery I provide.”

-How do you want someone to feel when they’re wearing your jewelry?
+How do you want someone to feel when they’re wearing your jewellery?

 If you could travel to one place, where would it be?